Best Teacher Bag (and what to put in it) #AmazonPrimeDay

 4. It can charge my phone!

 I decided that if I was going to upgrade my teacher bag, I might as well take it into the 21st century!
 Did you know that they now make bags that charge your technology?
-There is a place to add a battery pack that will hold power for months, and the cord is integrated into the bag so you can plug it right into the front of your bag and charge it.
+There is a place to add a battery pack (which you do have to purchase separately) that will hold power for months, and the cord is integrated into the bag so you can plug it right into the front of your bag and charge it.
 (Mind-blown!)
 This is meant for travel, so if you are sitting at an airport killing your battery playing Candy Crush and all the little charging tables are full, you can just plug right into the bag on your shoulder.
 Genius!
 The concept works great for those long days in the classroom too!
 Originally, I was looking at this Bailey Business Tote by Tumi as a teacher bag, but as a teacher, I can't justify the cost.
 This bag has the same look and functionality, and it can charge my phone too!

 What I put in my bag: